costadev00/youtube-public-feedback-and-content-suggestions/README.md

   Utilizes the YouTube API to collect up to 2000 comments from a video.

 - **Sentiment Analysis:**
-  Uses a pre-trained sentiment analysis model (`nlptown/bert-base-multilingual-uncased-sentiment`) from Hugging Face to classify each comment.
+  Uses a pre-trained sentiment analysis model ([nlptown/bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment)) from Hugging Face to classify each comment from a range of 1 (very negative) to 5 (highly positive).
-  - **Custom Emoji Analysis:** Custom routine to better interpret comments mostly made of emojis.
+  - **Custom Emoji Analysis:** Custom routine to better interpret comments mostly consisting of emojis.
   - **Aggregation:** Computes an overall sentiment average from individual comment scores and generates a detailed analysis summary.

-- **Content Suggestions for TikTok:**
+- **Content Suggestions (RAG + OpenAI):**
-  Based on the detailed sentiment analysis, the application builds a comprehensive prompt and queries the OpenAI ChatCompletion API to generate at least three innovative and creative content ideas for TikTok.
-Each suggestion includes a brief explanation of how the idea taps into the current viewer sentiment and can boost audience engagement.
+  Harnesses a Retrieval-Augmented Generation workflow based on OpenAI’s “4th model,” which references a broad range of vectorized documents focusing on marketing sources.
+Generates at least three novel and creative content ideas tailored for social platforms such as TikTok, each with a brief explanation of how it addresses viewer sentiment.

 - **Modern UI/UX:**
   - A responsive web interface built with Flask and Bootstrap.
   - A custom light-green toggle button to display or hide the analyzed comments.
-  - Detailed results page showing an overall sentiment conclusion, creative content suggestions, and a collapsible section for individual comment analyses.
+  - A results page showing an overall sentiment conclusion, creative content suggestions, and a collapsible section for individual comment analyses.
-  - Clear formatting of suggestions – newlines in the suggestions are converted to HTML `<br>` tags, helping improve readability.
+  - Clear formatting of suggestions – newlines in the suggestions are converted to HTML `<br>` tags for improved readability.

 ## Requirements

 - Python 3.7 or higher
 - Flask
 - google-api-python-client
 - transformers
 - torch
 - openai

 ## Installation